 - Do you have an Amber Cunningham in your life?
 Write about it.
-No need to worry about your Bible-study group reading your journal unless you, like, leave it open on the coffee table then go to the bathroom.
+No need to worry about your Bible-study group reading your journal unless you, like, leave it open on the coffee table when you go to the bathroom.
 (I'm kidding.)

 - Are you an Amber Cunningham?
 Don’t answer this question until you’ve first asked God on bent knees.
 If He answers yes, then ask Him to bring to mind, the name of the woman whom you most likely did not intend to cause pain.
 Pray for her.